Benzodiazepines are Popular Anti-Anxiety Drugs

 Since benzodiazepines are addictive when taken long-term, getting off these drugs calls for an effective drug rehab and perhaps also a medical detox to taper down off the dosage.
 Giving the person more drugs during their recovery would completely defeat the purpose, so for those wishing a drug-free recovery, Narconon is the perfect choice.
 The Narconon drug and alcohol rehabilitation program administers nutritional supplements and minerals instead of drugs.
 Those who have been addicted often neglect their health and diet and so wind up nutritionally bankrupt.
 When withdrawing from a drug like Valium or Xanax, this deficiency can contribute to depression, pain and anxiety.
-A calming drink like the calcium-magnesium supplement that is part of the Narconon withdrawal protocol can really help.
+A calming calcium-magnesium drink is part of the Narconon withdrawal protocol.

-The next step in recovery is to reclaim one's ability to communicate with people and things around one.
-This is a skill that has usually been lost during addiction.
-On the Narconon drug recovery program, there are life skills classes that help addicts practice new communication skills and then help them put them to use in life.
+The next step in recovery is to reclaim one’s ability to communicate with people and things around one.
+This is a skill that is often lost during addiction.
+On the Narconon drug recovery program, life skills classes help students practice new communication skills and put them to use in life.
 The result is a brighter present and more hopeful future.

-All in all, the more than 120 Narconon drug rehabilitaion centers around the world specialize in enabling people to leave drug abuse and addiction in the past.
+All in all, the dozens of Narconon drug rehabilitation centers around the world specialize in enabling people to leave drug abuse and addiction in the past.
 With the help of experienced Narconon staff, recovering addicts learn to create the new life they could only dream of while addicted.